IBM-Cloud/docs-services/services/app-launch/app_prerequisites.md

 4. Click **Create**.

 You can choose to create either a bound service or an unbound service.
-Bound services are connected to other Bluemix apps, while unbound apps are standalone and not connected to other apps.
+Bound services are connected to other Bluemix apps, while unbound services are standalone and not connected to other apps.
 App Launch service apps are unbound by default.

 ## Initializing your app
 {: #prerequisites_app}